yoonyoung27/prac_class/README.md

 2. secon item
 3. third item

-Indent each asterisk one space more than the preceding item to make a list with more depth
+Indent each asterisk two space more than the preceding item to make a list with more depth
 * ITEM
   * item1
   * item2
   * item3

-⑧
+⑧ Insert two spaces after each new line for a soft break Hello
+My name is Yoon-Young Jee